What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 I guess one thing I could say from my personal experience is that these people appear and stick around because we allow them to.
 Before anyone gets too harsh on themselves, no one is born wise or experienced that we know the right thing to do or people to avoid right from the get-go.

-I’m not sure if this is the best way to put it so please bear with me: When one is going through a negative Phase, it basically means one’s BaZi chart becomes further imbalanced.
+I’m not sure if this is the best way to put it, so please bear with me: When one is going through a negative Phase, it basically means one’s BaZi chart becomes further imbalanced.
 When our BaZi charts are imbalanced, it simply means our lives and inner world are also imbalanced.
 These imbalances we have in our lives make us vulnerable to these individuals, and it is our innate desire to feel balanced, loved, and validated that makes us feel it’s OK to have such people around when it’s clearly not:

 • Why do some people cling to a toxic, dysfunctional, and downright abusive marriage?
 Because the fear of being alone and unloved is greater than the pain of being in a dysfunctional family.
 There is a lack of self-love, yet, a craving for it.